barchart/marketdata-api-js/docs/content/subscriptions.md

 A ```SubscriptionType.MarketUpdate``` subscription notifies you of market events as they occur (e.g. trade, top of book changed, etc).

+#### Availability

+Level I market data is available for all symbols.

 #### Callback

 The callback receives an ```Object``` representing a market event.
 See the [Data Structures Section](/content/data_structures?id=market-updates) for a complete schema.